mattbellis/PHYS-3330/raw-content/tt-edit-lab4-raw.md

 Even though there are commercial amplifiers available for purchase, they are often very expensive (>$1000) and have many features that may not be needed.
 Meanwhile, you can design your own simple amplifier with an op-amp which could cost less than a dollar.

 To prepare for this lab, you will learn to apply new analysis techniques (the op-amp golden rules) to predict the behavior and inform the design of op-amp circuits.
+In this lab, you will:

 -   Explore obstacles due to the function generator's output impedance.